-a.
-State Employee Fee Waivers - Employees of the state of 2.
-Tennessee and members of the General Assembly may be eligible to enroll in one course per term on a space available basis without the payment of maintenance fees, student activity fees and technology access fees.
+- 2. a.
+State Employee Fee Waivers Employees of the state of Tennessee and members of the General Assembly may be eligible to enroll in one course per term on a space available basis without the payment of tuition, student activity fees, technology access fees, international education fee and RODP on-line course fee.
 State employees are responsible for the campus access fee and any special course fees, such as music, culinary arts, or RODP online course fees.
 Course enrollment will be permitted on a "space available" first-come-first-serve basis.
-State employees may not register or turn in the fee waiver form until the date indicated in the current Timetable of Classes.
+State employees may not register or turn in the fee waiver form until the date indicated in the current Registration Information Booklet.
 An original form must be completed and submitted each semester.
 Employer certification should not be obtained before the following dates each semester: July 1 for Fall, November 1 for Spring, and April 1 for Summer.
 Forms for each semester must be received in the Business Office by the end of the second week of the semester.
 Employees having questions concerning this process should contact the office of Business Affairs.
-Questions pertaining to the fee waiver program for state or retired state employees may be directed to the Human Resources Department.

-- b.
-Employees of Tennessee Board of Regents System and the University of Tennessee System Utilizing a PC 191 - Employees of the TBR System of the University of Tennessee System may be eligible to enroll for one course per term for credit on a space available basis without the payment of maintenance, student activity, and technology access fees.
-Employees are responsible for the campus access fee, special course fees, such as music, culinary arts, and RODP online course fees.
-Employees using a fee waiver to obtain one free course per term may not register or turn in a fee waiver form until the date specified in the Timetable of Classes.
+Questions pertaining to the fee waiver program for state or retired state employees may be directed to the Human Resources Department. - b.
+Employees of Tennessee Board of Regents System and the University of Tennessee System Utilizing a PC 191 - Employees of the TBR System of the University of Tennessee System may be eligible to enroll for one course per term for credit on a space available basis without the payment of tuition, student activity, technology access fees, international education fee and RODP online course fee.
+Employees are responsible for the campus access fee, special course fees, such as music and culinary arts fees.
+Employees using a fee waiver to obtain one free course per term may not register or turn in a fee waiver form until the date specified in the Registration Information Booklet.
 The fee waiver forms must be presented to the office of Business Affairs at the time fees are paid.
 An original form must be completed and submitted each semester.
 Employer certification should not be obtained before the following dates each semester: July 1 for Fall, November 1 for Spring, and April 1 for Summer.
 Forms for each semester must be received in the Business Office by the end of the second week of the semester.
-Employees having questions concerning this process should contact the office of Business Affairs. - Fee Discounts for Dependents of Certified Public School Teachers or State Employees - Children under the age of 24 whose parent is employed as a full-time licensed teacher in any public school in Tennessee, a full-time employee of the State of Tennessee or deceased state employee may be eligible for a 25 percent discount of applicable registration related fees per semester.
+Employees having questions concerning this process should contact the office of Business Affairs. - 3.
+Fee Discounts for Dependents of Certified Public School Teachers or State Employees - Children under the age of 24 whose parent is employed as a full-time state licensed teacher in any public school in Tennessee, a full-time employee of the State of Tennessee or deceased state employee may be eligible for a 25 percent discount of applicable registration related fees per semester.
 Fee discounts described herein are also available for children of retired state employees meeting a minimum specified service requirement or of state employees killed on the job or in the line of duty.
 Certification of eligibility to receive the discount must be provided to the college each semester.
 An original form must be completed and submitted each semester.
 Employer certification should not be obtained before the following dates each semester: July 1 for Fall, November 1 for Spring, and April 1 for Summer.
 Forms for each semester must be received in the Business Office by the end of the second week of the semester.
 Questions pertaining to participation in this program should be directed to the office of Business Affairs.